-The Knights in White Lycra is a Tokyo-based all-inclusive amateur cycling team consisting of male & female cyclists of of all ages, abilities and nationalities.
+The Knights in White Lycra is a Tokyo-based all-inclusive amateur cycling team consisting of male & female cyclists of all ages, abilities and nationalities.
 Common among its members is a desire is to 'get fit & give back' by raising funds and awareness for community projects in Japan, specifically to improve the lives of disadvantaged and marginalized children.
-In only its 5th year, KIWL has raised over ¥30 million and holds fundraising events on and off the bike giving opportunities for adults and kids alike to give back and contribute to their community.
+In only its 5th year, KIWL has raised over ¥35 million and holds fundraising events on and off the bike giving opportunities for adults and kids alike to contribute to their community.

-The Knights in White Lycra was formed by British Expats Rob Williams and Nick Rees in 2012, two ''middle aged men in lycra'' (MAMIL's) needing to lose weight and get fit, and with a desire to give back to the community they called home, Japan .
+The Knights in White Lycra was formed by British Expat Rob Williams and other compatriots in 2012, ''middle aged men in lycra'' (MAMIL's) needing to lose weight and get fit, and with a desire to give back to the community they called home.
 A karaoke session spawned the classic 60's hit ''Nights in White Satin'' and thus a cycling team name was born.

 In April 2013, ten British men of varying plumpness rode 330kms to Minamisoma over 3 days to raise ¥2.7 million for the Save Minamisoma Project.
-For most participants, it was the furthest they had ever ridden and indeed some bought bicycles specifically to participate.
-The massive sense of accomplishment, paired with the joy of meeting the people for whom they were raising money, and witnessing the tsunami-ravaged coastline, motivated the Knights to plan another fundraising adventure.
+For most participants, it was the furthest they had ever ridden.
+The massive sense of accomplishment, paired with the joy of meeting the people for whom they were raising money, and witnessing the tsunami-ravaged coastline, motivated the Knights to continue their exploits.

 In May 2014, twenty cyclists including the first lady to participate, rode 500kms from Tokyo to Minamisanriku in Tohoku to raise ¥5.5 million for OGA for Aid.
 This built a small vegetable processing factory in the devastated town which to this day still functions as a business creating employment.